Carini Introduces New Water Filtration Products

 Raising Money and Awareness for Underprivileged Kids Program

-Carini Heating and Air Conditioning named as Presenting Sponsor
+Carini Heating, Air and Plumbing named as Presenting Sponsor

 San Diego, CA – Pro Kids | The First Tee San Diego will hold its first Women’s Golf Tournament at the Colina Park Golf Course in City Heights, Saturday, December 10 from 1:00 PM to 5:00 PM.
 The tournament proceeds will go 100% to supporting the non-profit’s mission of providing a safe haven for underprivileged kids in the community, through the game of golf and a variety of character building, leadership and academic skill activites for kids age 7 to 17.